karadeskin/Music-Recommendation/README.md

 ## Model Evaluation

-The recommendation model is based on **content similarity** using **PCA and cosine distance**.
+The recommendation model is based on content similarity using PCA and Nearest Neighbors with cosine similarity:
-- **PCA (Principal Component Analysis)** reduces dimensionality, making similarity computations faster while preserving key song features.
+* PCA (Principal Component Analysis) reduces dimensionality, improving efficiency while preserving key song features.
-- **Cosine similarity** is used to measure the distance between songs in the feature space, ensuring relevant recommendations.
-- **K-Nearest Neighbors (KNN)** identifies the most similar tracks based on compressed feature representation.
+* K-Nearest Neighbors (KNN) with cosine similarity is applied to the PCA-transformed feature space to find the most similar songs.

 ## Future Improvements